 Asking the right questions is more valuable than having the right answers.
 To find the right answers today, we have Google, Amazon Alexa, and other smart devices.
 Therefore, humans can optimize what we are good at and focus more on one of our internal superpowers, our curiosity.

-We live in knowledge based societies and need people to be more creative and independent thinkers.
-The ability to ask really good questions has become a key skill in today’s world.
-Without enough questions at our homes, workplaces, and other environments, we will not be innovating, understanding, and moving forward together.
+We live in knowledge based societies and need individuals to be more creative and independent thinkers.
+The ability to ask good questions has become a key skill more than ever before.
+Without enough questions at our workplaces, we will not be innovating and growing as an individual, team, or company.

-In Kobe’s book, Kobe Bryant The Mamba Mentality, he talks about how he asked a ton of questions.
-He elaborates that “I was curious.
+In his book, Kobe Bryant The Mamba Mentality, Kobe talks about how he asked a ton of questions.
+He says that “I was curious.
 I wanted to improve, learn, and fill my head with the history of the game.
 No matter who I was with- a coach, hall of fame, teammate-and no matter the situation-game, practice, vacation-I would fire away question after question.”

 Ready to Ask Better Questions?
 Fill this quick form to get notified of the upcoming session.